nithinphilips/odel/README.rst

 3) If there are exactly two parts, they are treated as Module and Business Object.
    The default Form for the Business Object is selected.

-So, you can have additional information in the file name, as long as the information Odel is looking for is at the very end.
+You can have additional information in the file name, as long as the information Odel is looking for is at the very end.

 These are examples of files names for Employee Data.
 Odel parses all these as